publications

 Collaborative perception learns how to share information among multiple robots to perceive the environment better than individually done.
 Past research on this has been task-specific, such as detection or segmentation.
 Yet this leads to different information sharing for different tasks, hindering the large-scale deployment of collaborative perception.
 We propose the first task-agnostic collaborative perception paradigm that learns a single collaboration module in a self-supervised manner for different downstream tasks.
 This is done by a novel task termed multi-robot scene completion, where each robot learns to effectively share information for reconstructing a complete scene viewed by all robots.
 Moreover, we propose a spatiotemporal autoencoder (STAR) that amortizes over time the communication cost by spatial sub-sampling and temporal mixing.
 Extensive experiments validate our method’s effectiveness on scene completion and collaborative perception in autonomous driving scenarios.

-- CVPREgocentric Prediction of Action Target in 3DYiming Li, Ziang Cao, Andrew Liang, and 4 more authorsIn IEEE/CVF Conference on Computer Vision and Pattern Recognition, Jun 2022
+- CVPREgocentric Prediction of Action Target in 3DYiming Li, Ziang Cao, Andrew Liang, and 4 more authorsIn IEEE Conference on Computer Vision and Pattern Recognition, Jun 2022

 We are interested in anticipating as early as possible the target location of a person’s object manipulation action in a 3D workspace from egocentric vision.
 It is important in fields like human-robot collaboration, but has not yet received enough attention from vision and learning communities.
 To stimulate more research on this challenging egocentric vision task, we propose a large multimodality dataset of more than 1 million frames of RGB-D and IMU streams, and provide evaluation metrics based on our high-quality 2D and 3D labels from semi-automatic annotation.
 Meanwhile, we design baseline methods using recurrent neural networks (RNNs) and conduct various ablation studies to validate their effectiveness.
 Our results demonstrate that this new task is worthy of further study by researchers in robotics, vision, and learning communities.